-- Training must be documented by roster which includes: student names, date/time of training, instructional topic, credits taught, instructor's name, test results and training provider. - The training must be taught by a Commission certified instructor. - Instructors may use the lesson plans prepared by the NC Justice Academy, another entity or develop their own. - If the topic requires testing, instructor must ensure students successfully complete tests developed by the delivering agency or as written by the NC Justice Academy. - The training provider should issue a certificate to the officer showing the number of credits or hours completed. - The training provider (Community College, Justice Academy, or Sheriff's Office) should maintain a copy of the lesson plan(s) indefinitely. - The training provider should also keep test results and a master copy of each test administered. - 23.
+- The training must be taught by a Commission certified instructor, except for instructors: - > Delivering CPR certifications that include cognitive and skills testing; - ➤ Delivering use of equipment training conducted by a manufacturer, manufacturer's representative or a service provider and documented through a certificate of completion; or - ➤ Delivering Incident Command System training for NIMS (National Incident Management System) compliance who are certified through FEMA (Federal Emergency Management Agency) as Incident Command Instructors. - Instructors may use the lesson plans prepared by the NC Justice Academy, another entity or develop their own. - If the topic requires testing, instructor must ensure students successfully complete tests developed by the delivering agency or as written by the NC Justice Academy. - The training provider should issue a certificate to the officer showing the number of credits or hours completed. - The training provider (Community College, Justice Academy, or Sheriff's Office) should maintain a copy of the lesson plan(s) indefinitely. - The training provider should also keep test results and a master copy of each test administered. - 23.
 Does the delivery site (including firing ranges, SCAT room, etc.) for mandated inservice training have to be accredited by the Commission?